Private, Anonymous, Collateralizable Commitments vs. MEV: Introduction

 \subsection{Our Contribution}

+In this paper, we address the limitations of single-use anonymity sets, and their potentially costly waiting times for collateral to be usable.
+We propose an improved variant of single-use collateralized commitments, as used in \cite{FairTraDEXMcMenamin,LibSubmarine}, with a dynamic variation where collateral can be locked instantaneously for its required purpose, with commitments possible for almost any transaction, while effectively keeping that transaction private (no information about the purpose of the transaction itself is leaked) and anonymous (there is no way to learn the identity of the user initiation such transaction).
+These crucial improvements have immediate consequences for MEV, minimizing MEV opportunities as they currently occur in DEXs, auctions, and beyond.

-We describe \textit{Dynamic, Private, Anonymous, Collateralizeable Commitments} \\ (DPACCs) (Section \ref{sec;protocol}), a commitment protocol based on smart contract wallets (SCWs) and non-interactive ZK proofs-of-knowledge.
-DPACCs allow any SCW wallet holder to collateralize a claim, request, or commitment in general, in a private and anonymous manner.
-DPACCs can prove arbitrarily much or little about the wallet generating the commitment, and/or the transaction which is being committed.
-This can be used to convince a prospective block builder or relayer that the wallet generating the DPACC has enough funds to pay required fees, that the wallet is committed to performing certain actions, and importantly, that the wallet loses some amount of collateral if this commitment is broken.
-DPACCs delegate typically expensive ZK operations off-chain, only requiring an additional one or two mapping checks when compared to transactions being sent from basic externally owned accounts, as in Ethereum \cite{Ethereum}.
-Mappings are gas-efficient storage structures implemented on smart-contract enabled blockchains, and are used in our construction to enforce commitments.
+We describe \textit{Private, Anonymous, Collateralizable Commitments} (PACCs), a commitment protocol based on smart contract wallets (SCWs) and Zero-Knowledge Proofs (ZKPs).
+PACCs can be used to convince a prospective block builder or relayer that the user generating the PACC has enough funds to pay required fees, that its wallet is committed to performing certain actions, and importantly, that the wallet loses some amount of collateral if this commitment is broken.
+Our protocol performs expensive computing operations off-chain (i.e. computing ZKPs), only requiring few additional mapping checks when compared to transactions being sent from basic externally owned accounts (EOA), as in Ethereum \cite{Ethereum}.
+Mappings are gas-efficient storage structures implemented on smart contract-enabled blockchains, and are used in our construction to enforce commitments.

-We outline some basic properties of DPACCs (Section \ref{sec:properties}), and demonstrate how DPACCs can be applied to effectively eliminate MEV as it is known in DEXs, liquidations and auctions.
-DPACCs shift MEV to censorship, which is still a concern.
-However, we believe censorship can be made arbitrarily expensive \cite{MultiBlockProposerProbabilities} by forcing protocols to accept commitments for long enough (we introduce a parameter $\revealTXDelay$ for this \textit{long enough} in Section \ref{sec:ThreatModel}), and by making all transactions practically indistinguishable, something which DPACCs achieve.
+We outline the properties of PACCs (Section \ref{sec:properties}), and demonstrate how they can be applied to effectively eliminate MEV as it is known in DEXs, liquidations and auctions.
+PACCs shift MEV to censorship, which is still a concern.
+However, we believe censorship can be made arbitrarily expensive \cite{MultiBlockProposerProbabilities,proposercensorshipResnick} by forcing protocols to accept commitments for long enough (we introduce a parameter $\revealTXDelay$ for this \textit{long enough} in the model assumption of Section \ref{sec;protocol}), and by making all transactions practically indistinguishable, something which PACCs achieves.